 In order to establish Theorem \ref{main} and Corollary \ref{fibre_bundles}, we study the following operator.
-For $X \in T_pM$ define
+For $X \in T_pM$, define

+(Note that, depending on the chosen sign convention for the curvature tensor, there exist different conventions to define this operator.
+See Section \ref{formulas} for our choice of sign convention.)
 It is easy to see that this operator is symmetric, so there exists an orthonormal basis of eigenvectors.
-Given orthonormal unit vectors $X,Y$, if $Y$ is an eigenvector of $R_X$ with eigenvector $\lambda$, then Thus we can obtain $k^{th}$ intermediate Ricci curvatures by summing eigenvalues of $R_X$.
-More precisely, we have the following \begin{lemma} A Riemannian manifold $M$ has $Ric_k>0$ if, for every unit vector $X \in TM$, the sum of any $(k+1)$-eigenvectors of $R_X$ is positive. \end{lemma} Note that this is essentially Lemma 2.6 in \cite{RW}, and we refer the reader there for more details.
-(Of course $X$ is an eigenvector of $R_X$ with eigenvalue 0, and therefore $\langle R_X(X),X\rangle =K(X,X)=0$, hence the need to sum $k+1$ eigenvectors to obtain a positive sum.)
+Given orthonormal unit vectors $X$, $Y$, if $Y$ is an eigenvector of $R_X$ with eigenvalue $\lambda$, then Thus we can obtain $k^{\rm th}$ intermediate Ricci curvatures by summing eigenvalues of $R_X$.
+More precisely, we have the following. \begin{Lemma} A Riemannian manifold $M$ has ${\rm Ric}_k>0$ if and only if for every unit vector $X \in TM$, the sum of any $(k+1)$-eigenvalues of $R_X$ is positive. \end{Lemma} Note that this is essentially \cite[Lemma 2.6]{RW}, and we refer the reader there for more details.~(Of course $X$ is an eigenvector of $R_X$ with eigenvalue~0, and therefore $\langle R_X(X),X\rangle =K(X,X)=0$, hence the need to sum $k+1$ eigenvectors to obtain a positive sum.)
 Theorem \ref{main} is then obtained by a careful analysis of the eigenvectors of $R_X$.